RiftTeam/multicolor/README.md

 The [TIC-80](https://tic80.com/) normaly supports a max. [resolution](https://github.com/nesbox/TIC-80/wiki/display) of 240 pixels x 136 pixels with a [palette](https://github.com/nesbox/TIC-80/wiki/palette) of 16 RGB-colors.
 But it is possible to change the palette every scanline with some [tweaks](https://github.com/nesbox/TIC-80/wiki/palette#more-than-16-colors), resulting in max.
 2176 or even 4216 colors on screen.

-**mulTICcolor** converts an image (240 x 136 pixels) to a version with max.
+**mulTICcolor** converts an image (240 x 136 pixels or smaller) to a version with max.
 16 or 31 colors per line.
 The result will be saved as an image and as a [Lua](https://www.lua.org)-script with all the palettes, pixels and a display-routine (when using the "o"-option).
+Images with 16 or less colors (indexed) will be converted too, but with a single palette.

 Information